Working at height in Brighton

 Service profile across Brighton

-Across the historic core of Brighton, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Brighton’s span from seafront heritage to university campuses and the Royal Sussex County Hospital drives a broad service profile.
+The recurring work is eyebolt pull testing to BS EN 795 Type A on the hotel, retail, and commercial roofs, six-monthly abseil-point inspection to BS 8610 where rope access is used for facade maintenance, mansafe and guardrail testing on the larger campus and ward roofs, and the specification work needed to fit new anchors that respect listed-building consent around the Royal Pavilion and the Lanes.
+Coastal exposure means every seafront fitting needs documented condition reporting per anchor.
+Where remediation is flagged at inspection we quote it fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New installation is engineered to the building’s structural fixing capacity, certified on completion, and entered onto the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness